 Trustees, creditors, committees and attorneys frequently acknowledge EHI’s credibility and integrity.
 Objective and able to work with different vested interests in a crisis, our team excels at motivating people.
 This is especially helpful in eliciting the support of employees and mid-level management to resolve operational or morale issues.

 Please contact us for references.
 We’re happy to provide them so you can research our expertise, credibility and integrity yourself before selecting a consultant.

 Our founder and project managers are supported by staff who provide financial analysis and accounting expertise.
 Specific people are selected for each client to efficiently address the client’s specific situation and challenges.

-Edward Hostmann, Founder
+Edward Hostmann, Founder and President

-Gregory A. Fletcher, CPA, Principal
+Gregory A. Fletcher, Principle

-Greg has a BS in business administration with an emphasis in accounting from Portland State University and is a certified public accountant with licenses in Oregon, Washington, and California.
+Greg has a BS in business administration with an emphasis in accounting from Portland State University and is a certified public accountant with licenses in Oregon, Washington and California.